legend80s/git-commit-msg-linter/README.md

 ## How it works

-- On installing, it will copy the `{PROJECT}/.git/hooks/commit-msg` executable file if it exists to `{PROJECT}/.git/hooks/commit-msg.old` then the `commit-msg` will be overwrote by injecting the linting rules contained in src file `commit-msg.js`.
+1. On installing, it will copy the `{PROJECT}/.git/hooks/commit-msg` executable file if it exists to `{PROJECT}/.git/hooks/commit-msg.old` then the `commit-msg` will be overwritten by injecting the linting rules contained in src file `commit-msg.js`.

-- On uninstalling, the `commit-msg` file will be restored and the `commit-msg.old` will be deleted.
+2. On uninstalling, the `commit-msg` file will be restored and the `commit-msg.old` will be deleted.

 ## Why yet a new linter